-- Remember to check out other places around the Konkuk University area together, as this area is famous for its good food without hefty price tag and interesting pubs.
+- Remember to check out other places around the Konkuk University area together, as this area is famous for its good food without the hefty price tag and interesting pubs.
 Chinese food (jjajjang myun and lamb skewers) is cheap here too!

 - Depending on where you stay, this place could take more than 40 mins. ride on a subway.
 If your aim is to shop, Hongdae/ Ehwa/ Gangnam or Garosugil would probably fare better.

 Common Ground 커먼그라운드